haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Hold Breath.
 The crocodile can hold its breath for 15 minutes.
 Actions
 Bite.
 Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
-Hit: 7 (1d10 + 2) piercing damage, and the Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 370
+Hit: 7 (1d10 + 2) piercing damage, and the

  Speed 50 ft.
 STR
 11 (+0)